sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 I would much rather have the ability to define a type called List that holds multiple "string like" objects, then use this type declaration everywhere and anywhere I want (function inputs, outputs, variables, etc.) Maybe you can effectively do this in Rust with Structs and Traits, but it doesn't seem to be the encouraged approach.

+Could I have just using `Vec<String>`s for the built-in lists and sprinkled `to_string()` calls around to make the code more readable (less obtuse)?
+Yes.
+Would that have only increased runtime from 1.8 ms to about 4 ms?
+Yes.
+Am I making unrealistic demands on a language, expecting the performance of a low-level language with the aesthetics of a high-level one?
+Maybe.
+But it's 2023, and I want it all!
+Or at least, I don't want these "hard parts" to appear most commonly in the already-claustrophobic space of function signatures.

-If you have suggestions for other languages I might migrate to as a hobby language, [I'm all ears](https://hachyderm.io/@schlink) (I'm curious about [trying Zig again](https://sts10.github.io/2022/08/20/a-summer-fling-with-zig.html), but the answer is probably Go or Python...).
+If you have suggestions for other languages I might migrate to as a hobby language, [I'm all ears](https://hachyderm.io/@schlink).
+I'm curious about [trying Zig again](https://sts10.github.io/2022/08/20/a-summer-fling-with-zig.html), as maybe a slightly lower level language(?) could favor more explicit and less obtuse code syntax and patterns(?), but the answer is probably Go or Python...

 ## On licensing